AN OPEN LETTER TO THE WORLD

 Note:

 "The enemy came to confuse, distract, divide, steal, destroy, kill, and to erase.
-If we don't fight together as one people against all forms of oppressions and abuses, we're all going to be victims and fall altogether.
-This is the power of humanity, the power of love, law, and balance.
+If we don't fight together as one people against all forms of oppressions and abuses, we're all going to be victims and fall one by one altogether.
+The power of our humanity is the power of love, law, and balance.
 The power to create and to recreate.
-We have the power to denounce and star anew.
-This is the power of the people."
+We have the power to denounce and start anew.
+This is the power of freedom, the power of the people."